-- A. For the purpose of this procedure, a grievance shall be a complaint of the following: - 1.
-A violation, misinterpretation or inequitable application of an academic rule, regulation, or policy of the College, school or department. - 2.
-Unfair or inequitable treatment by reason of any act or condition that is contrary to established policy or practice governing or affecting a present or former student of this College. - 3.
+- A. For the purpose of this procedure, a grievance shall be a complaint against a faculty member or other instructor by a student of the following: - 1.
+A violation, misinterpretation or inequitable application of an academic rule, regulation, or policy of the university, school or department. - 2.
+Unfair or inequitable treatment by reason of any act or condition that is contrary to established policy or practice governing or affecting a present or former student of this university. - 3.
 Prejudiced, capricious or manifestly unjust academic evaluation. - B. To facilitate this procedure the following general guidelines are provided: - 1.
-A grievance complaint must be initially presented within 60 days of the alleged grievance excluding any intersession and/or vacation. - 2.
+A grievance complaint must be initially presented within 15 working days of the act giving rise to the alleged grievance.
+Working days are exclusive of university holidays, intersession and summers. - 2.
 A grievance complaint must be initiated by the individual affected. - 3.
 Any present or former student may present a grievance complaint, subject to these guidelines. - 4.
 If any grievance complaint originates at the department level or higher, an informal settlement is to be attempted at that level with subsequent appeals to be made in accordance with the procedures outlined below.